flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 To my surprise, I didn't find answers at universities.
 In fact, their process- and architecture related courses didn't much reflect modern reality.
 Software engineering, as they presented it, had already been [kind of dead](https://www.computer.org/cms/Computer.org/ComputingNow/homepage/2009/0709/rW_SO_Viewpoints.pdf).

 So, I went on a journey of working on code, analyzing code, reading about code and thinking deeply about the nature of code.
-Writing down and integrating everything I learned, a theoretical framework emerged that seemed to answer all my questions and explain common architectures.
+Writing down and integrating everything I learned, a theoretical framework emerged that seemed to explain common "architectures" and answer all my questions.

 It is abstract but simple and pragmatic, and I've been using it for years now to understand and (re-)factor my projects.
-I feel it actually goes deeper than software and maybe touches on some principles of life, we'll see.
+I feel it actually goes deeper than software and may touch on some principles of life, we'll see.

 In order to sort out, delineate and nail down my learnings, I wrote this book.
 Also, the presented thought framework could be interesting to other people in the periphery of software development.
 I've put much work into it because it offers a perspective that I had greatly missed in the field.